-Long run recovery is a bit more extensive than running recovery after a regular, easy run.
-Running longer distances means our muscles and joints are under stress for a longer time, and the wear and tear on our bodies increases.
+Long run recovery is a bit more extensive than regular recovery after running.
+These higher mileage runs put our muscles and joints under stress for longer periods of time, increasing the potential wear and tear on our bodies.

-How to recover immediately after your long run:
+How to recover immediately after a long run:

 - Cool down by a walking

-- One of the worst things you can do is finish your long run and immediately sit down (I’m definitely guilty of this!).
-Allow your legs some time to cool down by walking a short distance before stopping movement all together.
+- One of the worst things you can do is finish your long run and immediately sit down.
+Instead, provide your legs some time to cool down by walking a short distance before stopping movement all together.

 - Drink water or a sports drink

-- You probably sweat out a lot of water on your run, so make sure to rehydrate as soon as you finish!
+- You probably lost a lot of sweat during your run, so make sure to rehydrate as soon as you finish!
 Sports drinks provide electrolytes and sugars that your body needs to replace what was lost on the run.
 Chocolate milk provides an excellent combination of carbohydrates and protein.

 - Gently stretch your muscles